 SAR Technology platform

-At the heart of Clarity’s theranostic SAR Technology platform is a highly specific and highly stable bifunctional cage (chelator) that retains copper isotopes within it and prevents their leakage into the body.
-The cage is linked to a targeting molecule, which finds and binds tumour specific receptors on cancer cells.
+At the heart of Clarity’s theranostic SAR Technology platform is a bifunctional cage called a “chelator” that holds copper isotopes securely within and prevents their leakage into the body.
+This highly specific and highly stable cage is linked to a targeting molecule, which finds and binds tumour-specific receptors on cancer cells.
 Once the targeting molecule has found the tumour, the radioisotope can act in that location, either emitting radiation to be picked up by an imaging device (diagnostic radioisotope) or by destroying the cancer cells (therapeutic radioisotope).

 High accuracy and high precision